BiggaHD/Solid_Secure_Server/README.md

 ___
 > # Solid && Secure Server :interrobang:
 > > ### NodeJS Boilerplate !!  :rocket:
-> > If you want to use it, 2 things you need to do:
+> > If you want to use it, three things you need to do:
 > > * Git clone this repo
 > > * Run npm install
 > > * Run npm run dev [in order to start nodemon]